Matt8547/SIEM-Implementation-and-Log-Analysis/README.md

 # SIEM-Implementation-and-Log-Analysis
-Built a VirtualBox-based SIEM lab using Elastic to collect host and network telemetry, monitor traffic, and detect suspicious activity such as Nmap scans and failed logins.
-The project shows practical skills in log ingestion, dashboarding, alert review, and basic incident triage.
+Built a VirtualBox-based SIEM lab using Elastic to collect host and network telemetry, monitor traffic, and detect suspicious activity such as Nmap scans and failed SSH logins.
+The project shows practical skills in Virtualisation, log ingestion, dashboarding, alert review, and basic incident triage.

 ## Objective